Meet Rodrigo Alvarenga – Chief Mentor at AIA | #mentorsofaia

 Rodrigo de Alvarenga is a startup grinder, angel investor, mentor, board member, entrepreneur, professor and passionate about leadership, startups and social & tech-based entrepreneurship.
 He has founded and invested on several startups, mentored, assessed, supported startups, entrepreneurs & founder in several programs around the world (USA, EU, Asia, Middle East & LATAM), including the European Innovation.

 Tell us a little about yourself

 I am very shy so the worst person ever to talk about myself.
-Having said that, I am extremely curious, very practical, resilient, anxious, impact driven, passionate about people, love my family and could sumarize my beliefs repeating what I learnt from my father throughout my own journey: the right is right, the wrong is wrong and both things don’t change places according to our own conveniences!
+Having said that, I am extremely curious, very practical, resilient, anxious, impact-driven, passionate about people, love my family and could summarize my beliefs repeating what I learnt from my father throughout my own journey: the right is right, the wrong is wrong and both things don’t change places according to our own conveniences!

 Why do startups need mentors at all?

 The journey of building an innovative, perhaps even disruptive, startup is quite challenging.
 Thus, accessing seasoned mentors as a resource to foster your learning & execution curves is the most intelligent way of increasing your chances of getting there!